 Map 1 identifies the distribution and location of public facilities (state and municipal) providing mammography services and shows the areas of social deprivation.
 The social deprivation is an important measure in order to identify areas of deprivation and to target women who live in such areas, and locate services appropriately.
 Women living in socially deprived areas are more likely to experience poor access to information, support and services.

-Socially deprived areas are clustered in the North Zone, in Perus, Piritubi-Javaqua, Frequesia-Brazilandia, Casa-Verde and Jacana-Tremember districts.
-The East Zone also incorporates multiple deprived areas with higher concentration in São Miguel Paulista and São Mateus districts and areas on the border with Guarulhos and Maua regions.
-High levels of deprivation can also be found in the South Zone.
-As evident by this mapping exercise, the areas are located in Capelado Socorro, Cidade Ademar, Mboi Mirim and Cambo-Limpo districts.
+Socially deprived areas are clustered in the North Zone, in Perus, Piritubi-Javaqua, Frequesia-Brazilandia, Casa-Verde and Jacana-Tremember sub-prefectures.
+The East Zone also incorporates multiple deprived areas with higher concentration in Sao Miquel